 - The National Museum of the United States Army has officially opened to the public after decades of planning.
 This 185,000 sq. ft. state-of-the-art museum is the first and only museum to tell the comprehensive history of America’s oldest military service branch.
 These stories are told through the eyes of the U.S. soldier and the impressive museum features several interactive exhibits, a multi-dimensional theater, a Medal of Honor Garden experience, and a kid-friendly and G-STEM anchored Experiential Learning Center where guests can simulate the work of Army soldiers.

-- The Ballpark Loudoun opening February 2022 is America’s Favorite Pastime…Re-Imagined.
+- The Ballpark Loudoun opens July Fourth weekend.
+The Ballpark Loudoun is America’s Favorite Pastime…Re-Imagined.
 The Ballpark Loudoun will be a unique and fun active entertainment experience that combines integrated cutting-edge technologies, top-of-the-line skill development opportunities and a full-service restaurant and bar, to create a custom experience for all ages and skill levels.
 The Ballpark Loudoun will have four HitTrax™ Suites, which are interactive batting cages that combine eSports with our national pastime.
 Game opportunities range from team competitions to home run challenges and can take place in a virtual backdrop setting of more than 40 ballparks from across the country.

 - George Washington’s Distillery & Gristmill, located 3 miles from the Mount Vernon estate, still produces Washington’s famous Rye Whiskey using his 18th century recipe and methods.
 While the site has begun doing limited spirits tastings, visitors will be able to enjoy a new, permanent tasting room on the property in 2022.

-- Nineties-inspired Nighthawk Pizza and Beer will open in National Landing in early 2022, with a beer hall fully dedicated to low-alcohol beers that will also serve crispy, thin-crust pizza and burgers.
+- Nineties-inspired Nighthawk Pizza and Beer opened in National Landing in March, with a beer hall fully dedicated to low-alcohol beers that also serve crispy, thin-crust pizza and burgers.
 The beer menu is from NOVA favorite Aslin Brewery.
-Visitors will be able to sip cans in the brightly-colored beer hall or take beers for a stroll around the shopping center.
+Visitors may sip cans in the brightly-colored beer hall or take beers for a stroll around the shopping center.

 Coastal Virginia – Hampton Roads, Chesapeake Bay and Eastern Shore

-- Key West Cottages at Chincoteague Bay is looking at an early summer 2022 grand opening.
-They are adding 33 additional cottages, a pool, a waterfront beach on the bay and a lobby / reception location.
+- Key West Cottages at Chincoteague Bay this summer are adding 33 additional cottages, a pool, a waterfront beach on the bay and a lobby / reception location.
 There will be opportunities for boat docking, paddle boarding, kayaking, yoga and event options such as retreats and weddings.

-- A new, elevated, dining experience makes its debut in Virginia Beach’s Oceanfront.
-Oscar’s Oceanside will ignite all your senses with its refined décor, impressive contemporary cuisine, which includes steaks, pastas and the freshest local seafood and dazzling waterfront views.
+- A new, elevated, dining experience made its debut in Virginia Beach’s Oceanfront.
+Oscar’s Oceanside ignites all your senses with its refined décor, impressive contemporary cuisine, which includes steaks, pastas and the freshest local seafood and dazzling waterfront views.